Topological changes of two-dimensional magnetic textures: Current induced topological changes in magnetic textures

+The typical parameters used in the simulations are $J_s=1$, $J=0.1,\,0.4$, $K=0,\,\pm 0.01$, $D=0,\,0.01$, for the coupling energies in units of $\epsilon$, and $\alpha=0.1$ for the Gilbert constant.
+Finite values of $D$ are relevant for the skyrmion lattice (Figs.~\ref{f:Qt}a and~\ref{f:S} top row); $K<0$ (easy-axis) is used for the Belavin-Polyakov skyrmion (Figs.~\ref{f:Qt}b and~\ref{f:s1}).
+For vortices arrays we have $K>0$ (easy-plane) and $D=0$ (Figs.~\ref{f:Qt}c,~\ref{f:S} bottom row, and~\ref{f:v0_b}).
+The electron density and electric field are chosen in order to get effective spin current densities of the order of the experimental ones ($10^{12}\,\mathrm{A\,m^{-2}}$ in three-dimensional ferromagnets)\cite{Yamada-2008eu}: $n_e\approx 0.1$ electrons per site, $E/E_0\approx 10^{-5}\mathrm{-}5\,10^{-4}$, and a spin polarization $\mu_e B_p=0.1\,\epsilon$.
+We remark however, that in our model we neglect dissipation effects other than $\alpha$-relaxation, and as a consequence, the current density may increase over time (we fix the electric field); we will see below examples of its behavior (see Fig.~\ref{f:J} and Fig.~\ref{f:cj}).

-We solved numerically the system (\ref{eq:LL})-(\ref{eq:c}) using various initial spin textures that relaxed to a stable state before injecting the electrons.
-As an illustration of the rich phenomenology we show in Figs.~\ref{f:Qt} and \ref{f:S} the topological evolution of skyrmions and vortices in the presence of initial free electrons \footnote{See Supplementary Material at [URL] for movies showing the time evolution of the skyrmions and vortices driven by the spin-polarized current.}.
-The topological charge (\ref{eq:Q}) decreases or increases by integer steps $\Delta Q=1$.
+As an illustration of the rich phenomenology exhibited by the Schrödinger-Landau-Lifshitz system, we show in Figs.~\ref{f:Qt} and~\ref{f:S} the topological evolution of skyrmions and vortices in the presence of initial free electrons subject to an external electric field.\footnote{See Supplemental Material at [URL] for movies showing the time evolution of the skyrmions and vortices driven by the spin-polarized current} The topological charge (\ref{eq:Q}) decreases or increases by integer steps $\Delta Q=1$.
 Variations with $\Delta Q>1$ result from the superposition of simultaneous and separated in space $\Delta Q=1$ events.
-In Fig.~\ref{f:Qt} we also plot $Q_+(t)$ computed from the integral of $|q|$, as in (\ref{eq:Q}), which is a measure of the number of vortices present in the system at time $t$.
-In these examples we used a strong electric field ($E \approx 10^{-3}$) in order to clearly display the current-vortex interactions \footnote{Other typical parameters are $\alpha=0.1$, $n_e=0.1$, $J_s=1$, $J=0.4$ and $K=0.01$; for the skyrmion lattice $D=0.01$, and for the Belavin-Polyakov skyrmion $D=0$ and $K=-0.01$ (easy-axis).
-The numerical code uses a pseudo-spectral and time-splitting algorithm that conserves the unitary evolution of the electrons, and a Runge-Kutta time stepping for the Landau-Lifshitz equation.}.
+In Fig.~\ref{f:Qt} we also plot $Q_+(t)$ computed from the integral of $|q|$, as in (\ref{eq:Q}),

+which is a measure of the number of vortices present in the system at time $t$ (at variance with $Q$, it is not a conserved quantity of the Landau-Lifshitz dynamics).
+In these examples we used a strong electric field ($E/E_0 = 10^{-4}$, equivalent to $10^{5}\,\mathrm{V\,m^{-1}}$) in order to clearly display the current-vortex interactions.
-There exists a threshold of the electric field and electron density values, below which vortex reversal is absent; it is interesting to note that in such a case the electron current, although present, is localized in channels that avoid the vortex cores.
-The spatial inhomogeneity and localization of the electrons is a general feature, systematically observed, showing that the systems is relatively far from the quasi-adiabatic regime.
-The spontaneous nucleation and annihilation of vortices are in fact driven by the strong inhomogeneity of the electron spin distribution.